January 2020; Reviewed January 2025

 In all cases, individuals have the right to the remain silent under the 5th Amendment of the U.S. Constitution, and do not need to answer questions, or sign or provide any documents without a lawyer present.
 The University of Illinois provides legal support for students through the Immigration Law Clinic in the College of Law.

-What should staff members do if a federal officer asks for or presents a subpoena for personally identifiable private information or records about a student or employee?
+What should staff members do if a federal agent asks for or presents a subpoena for personally identifiable private information or records about a student or employee?

 How are international students and scholars affected?